-In the case of a City now almost 200 years old, an artefact only built 60 years ago must surely be classified as recent, but a title of Port Elizabeth of Recent Times – The MacArthur Baths – does not possess the same cachet as PE of Yore.
+In the case of a City now 200 years old, an artefact only built 60 years ago must surely be classified as recent, but a title of Port Elizabeth of Recent Times – The MacArthur Baths – does not possess the same cachet as PE of Yore.
 So I will stick with my accepted nomenclature.

 Main picture: The MacArthur Baths shortly after its construction with the original Elizabeth Hotel in the background